catalinrolea08/vosapio-homepage/README.md

 copy zip on disk
 extract files
 go to nginx-1.19.8\conf and open nginx-homepage.conf
-change line root         "E://IdeaProjects//MemesisAI Projects//MemesisAI-Homepage//build" to point to your build folder on disk to run nginx open cmd or powershell and run the start.bat from C:\github\MemesisAI Nginx\nginx-1.19.8-competiq to stop it run stop.bat
+change line root         "C://github//vosapio-homepage//build" to point to your build folder on disk to run nginx open cmd or powershell and run the start.bat from C:\github\MemesisAI Nginx\nginx-1.19.8-vosapio to stop it run stop.bat

+The homepage is then served at http://localhost:8085/

 Repository
-C:\github\Competiq.ai-Homepage
+C:\github\vosapio-homepage